humemai/taxonomy/README.md

 - `aliases`: A list of alternative labels for the property (e.g., ["leader", "chief of state"]).
 - `description`: A description of the property (e.g., "The principal leader of a government, particularly a nation.").

+## Process entities (`process_entities.py`)

+This script processes batches of Wikidata entity JSON files in parallel.
+It extracts relevant information, counts missing data, and saves the results in various JSON files.
+The script supports parallel processing using the specified number of processes.

+The following JSON files are generated:

+- `entityid2label.json`: Maps entity IDs to their English labels.
+- `entity_instance_of.json`: Contains the "instance of" (P31) claims for each entity.
+- `entity_subclass_of.json`: Contains the "subclass of" (P279) claims for each entity.
+- `properties_used.json`: A count of all properties used, ordered by their occurrences.
+- `stats.json`: A summary of missing data (e.g., missing labels or properties).

+### Arguments:

+- `--num_processes`: Number of parallel processes to use (default: 1).
+- `--include_qualifiers`: Whether to include qualifiers in the claims (optional).
+- `--dummy`: Processes only 10 files (for testing purposes) (optional).

+### Output Files:

+- **`entityid2label.json`**: Maps entity IDs to English labels.
+- **`entity_instance_of.json`**: Contains "instance of" (P31) claims.
+- **`entity_subclass_of.json`**: Contains "subclass of" (P279) claims.
+- **`properties_used.json`**: A count of properties used, ordered by occurrences.
+- **`stats.json`**: Summary of missing data (e.g., missing labels or claims).

+This script is designed for efficiency, processing batches of entities in parallel, and saving the results in JSON files.
+Make sure to set up the required number of processes to speed up the execution for large datasets.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn,